eliasb/dfdocker/README.md

 This just means that you are currently located on your **"C:"** drive and you are inside the folder **"Users/My User Name"** where the **"My User Name"** part should be replaced with the user name you have in your operating system.

-If you have been following this tutorial from the beginning, you have created the folder **"D"** in your **"C:"** drive.
+If you have been following this tutorial from the beginning, you have created the folder **"D"** in your **"/c/Users/[My User Name]"** folder.
 So, in order to clone this repository, you will first have to enter into this folder:

-    $ cd /c/d
+    $ cd D

 Now, you should be able to see the folder that you have created for your client.
 You can list the contents of a folder by doing the following: